karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ```

-At the end of the day, it doesn't matter if you're working with windows or linux containers you can use both scenarios indiscriminately.
+At the end of the day, it doesn't matter if you're working with windows or linux containers you can use both solutions indiscriminately.
+Using the credentials provider solution with Windows container is more painful because of these weird bug, but I'm pretty confident that Microsoft is going to fix it in a near future.
-I personally prefer to use the Credential Provider instead of the Nuget.Config because it one less file to manage in my repository.
+I used during many years the NuGet.Config solution but nowadays I prefer to use the Credential Provider because it one less file to manage in my repository.